open-AIMS/ADRIAIndicators.jl/paper.md

 indices and estimators derived from regression models.
-These tools help the assessment of species diversity, juvenile abundance, shelter volume, fish biomass, and overall reef condition, enabling consistent and comparable analysis across different coral ecology models such as CoralBlox, C-Scape, and ReefMod [@ReefMod; @CScape].
+These tools help the assessment of species diversity, juvenile abundance, shelter volume, fish biomass, and overall reef condition, enabling consistent and comparable analysis across different coral ecology models such as CoralBlox, C-Scape [@CScape], and ReefMod [@ReefMod].

 # Statement of Need

-Ecological models of coral reefs are complex and produce large amounts of data.
+Ecological models of coral reefs produce large amounts of high-dimensional data.
 There is a need for standardized tools to summarize and analyze these model outputs to facilitate comparison between different models and scenarios.
 ADRIAIndicators.jl provides a set of standard metrics that can be used to summarize the state of reef ecological model outputs